 France is the sixth largest export economy in the world and the 14th most complex economy according to the Economic Complexity Index (ECI)— so you can imagine that an enormous number of customs declarations are being lodged every day.
-Due to its proximity, France will become even more pivotal once Brexit hits.
+Due to its proximity, France will become even more pivotal with Brexit.
 That’s why we prioritised the integration of CAS with DELTA-G, the French customs platform.
-By the end of the month, CAS will be connected to DELTA-G for standard pre-lodge declarations for import (release into free circulation) and export as well as transit declarations.
+Since the end of October 2019, CAS is connected to DELTA-G for standard pre-lodge declarations for import (release into free circulation) and export as well as transit declarations.

 Our customers will be able to:

 - submit standard export declarations from France.

 - submit a standard pre-lodge import declaration for France.

 - submit transit declarations for France using NSTI.